Tree of Life

 Darwin Tree of Life Project

-The Wellcome Sanger Institute is leading the UK-wide initiative to read the genomes of all 60,000 complex species (eukaryotes) in the British Isles.
+The Wellcome Sanger Institute is leading the initiative to decipher the genomes of all 60,000 eukaryotes in Britain and Ireland.

-The Project draws together a wide range of institutions, universities, funding bodies, museums and horticultural organisations to gather, read and explore the genomes of these UK-based species.
+The Project draws together a wide range of partners from museums, botanical gardens, research organisations and universities to collect, sequence and explore the genomes of all animals, plants, fungi and protists in these islands.

 The Tree of Life Programme has a Twitter feed of its latest developments, projects and work.
 To keep up to date with the latest news, please visit: https://twitter.com/sangertol